abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/dynatrace/native-intstallation.md

 azureus+   23847  0.0  0.0   9988  2772 pts/0    S+   06:33   0:00 grep --color=auto oneagent
 ```

+This confirms the monitoring agent started successfully.

 ## Confirm Host Detection in Dynatrace

-In the Dynatrace UI go to:
+Return to the Dynatrace web interface.

+Navigate to:

 ```text
 Infrastructure & Operations